-- ECE graduate student Geoffrey Herman mentored undergraduates Pallav Pathak and Zhenye (Jerry) Yang in building an interactive course website for PURE.
+- ECE graduate student Geoffrey Herman mentored undergraduates Pallav Pathak and Jerry Yang in building an interactive course website for PURE.

-- Pathak and Yang researched open-source and free software to make the site as low-cost and attractive to instructors as possible.
+- Pathak and Yang researched open-source, free software to make the site as low-cost and attractive to instructors as possible.

-- At the end of the semester, the team presented their project to other groups working through PURE.
+- At the end of the semester, the team presented its project to other groups working through PURE.

-ECE graduate student Geoffrey Herman and undergraduates Pallav Pathak and Zhenye (Jerry) Yang spent the spring 2010 semester creating an interactive, very low cost online lecture system through PURE (Promoting Undergraduate Research in Engineering).
+ECE graduate student Geoffrey Herman and undergraduates Pallav Pathak and Jerry Yang spent the spring 2010 semester creating an interactive, very low cost online lecture system through PURE (Promoting Undergraduate Research in Engineering).
 PURE brings together graduate student mentors and undergraduates who work on research projects for a semester.